find cheat sheet

 The -size option can also be combined to find a file with a minimum size and maximum size.

-By modification time
+By date of time

 Want to find the files for which the content was recently changed?
 Use the modified time and select the time in minutes: